-1.157.
+1.159.
 However, the NRAs consider that the volume of multi-year products should be proportionate to the risks borne by ElecLink - i.e. this volume should not exceed its need for funding.
 ElecLink wishes to sell up to 80% of capacity through multi-year products.
+[Redacted].
+However, London Economics' analyses show that multi-year capacity prices could be above ElecLink's expectations.
+In such a situation, the 80% of the capacity allocated through multi-year products would generate regular cashflows above ElecLink financing requirement.

-1.158.
+1.160.
 Thus, in addition to ElecLink's proposed limit of 80% of total capacity, the NRAs also consider it appropriate to limit multi-year capacity allocation by a cap corresponding to the generated revenues.
 The maximum value for multi-year contracts sold by ElecLink is based on project funding needs.

-1.159.
+1.161.
 London Economics' analysis is consistent with this position:

-"Given the uncertainty around the revenues the market will actually allow ElecLink to raise, a way forward would be to base the derogation on the revenues required to achieve project financing, rather than the % of capacity allowed to sell long-term contracts."
+"Given the uncertainty around the revenues the market will actually allow ElecLink to raise, a way forward would be to base the derogation on the revenues required to achieve project financing, rather than the % of capacity allowed to sell longterm contracts."